Khalid Mahmood (British politician): Political career

-Mahmood was elected as the MP for Birmingham Perry Barr in the 2001 general election, becoming the first Muslim MP in England.
-He held his seat at the 2005 general election.
+He was re-elected as MP for Birmingham Perry Barr at the 2005 general election with an increased vote share of 47% and a decreased majority of 7,948.
 In November 2005 he was appointed as Parliamentary Private Secretary to Tony McNulty, then a minister in the Home Office.
 He resigned in September 2006 along with several colleagues after signing a letter calling for Tony Blair to resign as prime minister.

 In May 2009, it was reported, as part of a series of leaked UK MPs expense details, that Mahmood claimed for £1,350 to stay in a five-star west London hotel with his girlfriend.
 He also claimed more than £35,000 in expenses for food over eight years.

+At the 2010 general election, Mahmood was again re-elected, with an increased vote share of 50.3% and an increased majority of 11,908.

-He was again elected in the 2010 general election.
-Mahmood opposed the decision by Birmingham College in 2013 to ban students wearing veils.
+Mahmood opposed the decision by Birmingham Metropolitan College in September 2013 to ban students wearing veils.

 In January 2015, he was nominated for the Politician of the Year award at the British Muslim Awards.

-Mahmood was re-elected at the 2015 general election.
-He was appointed as Shadow Europe Minister in October 2016.
-He was re-elected in the 2017 general election.
+At the 2015 general election, Mahmood was again re-elected with an increased vote share of 57.4% and an increased majority of 14,828.